OpenSSE/crypto-tk/README.md

 The implementation of the Blake2 hash functions has been written by [Samuel Neves](https://eden.dei.uc.pt/~sneves/).

+SHA512 implementations are from Intel (x86 optimized assembly, using SSE4, AVX or AVX2) and ARM (C implementation from [mbed TLS](https://tls.mbed.org))).

 Unless otherwise stated, the rest of the code has been written by [Raphael Bost](http://people.irisa.fr/Raphael.Bost/).

 ## Licensing